 After three (3) unexcused absences or a combination of eight (8) total excused and/or unexcused absences from school a letter will be sent home notifying parent/guardian.
 A copy of this letter will be forwarded to the district’s truancy officer.
-Upon receipt of letter the truancy officer may elect to place student on an attendance contract or meet with parents.
+Upon receipt of the letter, the truancy officer may elect to place the student on an attendance contract and/or meet with parents.

 Your son or daughter has accumulated 15 days of absences.
 After the 15th day, without a Medical Professional note excusing your child from school, you are required to provide a signed note from a Medical Professional or our School’s Nurse indicating your child had a medical reason for his or her absences.”
 The truancy officer will send home a letter notifying parent/guardian that their son/daughter is truant according to Minnesota Statute 250A.02, subdivision 3 and request a meeting to address the issue further.
 Other school officials may be requested to attend this meeting.
 School services or other outside services will be offered to assist with the problem when appropriate.
 A parent/student contract may be ordered.